Towards Compact Neural Networks via End-to-End Training: A Bayesian Tensor Approach with Automatic Rank Determination: Bayesian Low-Rank Tensorized Model

 \subsection{Rank-Shrinking Hyper-Parameter Priors}

 To complete the setup of the full Bayesian model~\eqref{eq: posterior}, we still need to specify the prior of rank-control hyper parameters $\boldsymbol \Lambda=\boldsymbol{\lambda}$ (for CP) or $\boldsymbol \Lambda=\{\rp{n}\}_{n=1}^d$ (for Tucker, TT and TTM).
-Note that small elements in $\boldsymbol{\lambda}$ and $\rp{n}$ leads to rank reductions in the tensor models, therefore we choose two hyper-prior densities that place high probability near zero.
+Since small elements in $\boldsymbol{\lambda}$ and $\rp{n}$ lead to rank reductions in the tensor models, we choose two hyper-prior densities that place high probability near zero.
 We focus our notation in this subsection on the CP model for simplicity.

 We consider two choices of prior on the hyper parameter $\boldsymbol{\lambda}$: the Half-Cauchy with scale parameter $\eta$ and the improper Log-Uniform on $(0,\infty)$: